Month 12, Day 18, Friday 8:00 p.m.

 Her skin burned where he touched, and the wires were cool as they slid against her scalp, weaving into her hair as if alive.
 She startled.

-He chuckled.
+Oliver chuckled.
 “It’s an artifact.
 The wires hold the feathers steady and then conceal themselves, so it looks like the feathers are growing out from your skin.”
-He stepped away, looked at her assessingly, then nodded.
+He stepped away, assessing her, then nodded.
 “Perfect.”

 They did indeed give her a faint air of otherworldliness, even as Sebastien.
 She could imagine the effect would only be enhanced against the ochre skin and high cheekbones of her face as Siobhan.
-If only her eyes glowed gold or she had facial tattoos, or something like that, the effect would be complete.
+If only her eyes glowed gold or she had facial tattoos or something similar, the effect would be complete.

 “It was the simplest solution, really.
 No one will think it strange if Sebastien Siverling occasionally visits a brothel, and Siobhan Naught would fit right in among a group of beautiful, exotic women.
-There’s no reason for someone to associate either identity with the Raven Queen.”
-He slipped her a leather bound booklet.
-“Identity papers, declaring you a citizen of Gilbratha.
+It’s the perfect place to hide in plain sight, using people’s unconscious biases and associations against them.”
+He slipped her a leather-bound booklet.
+“Identity papers for one Silvia Nakai, declaring you a citizen of Gilbratha.
 Silvia is legally employed at the Silk Door, and if she gets into any trouble with the law, she can call upon her wealthiest and most influential patron to help her.
 One Lord Oliver Dryden.”
 He coughed a little awkwardly.

 “Lord?”
 Sebastien echoed, flicking through the proof of one more false identity.